99-devops/99devops_web/content/posts/getthatdataourofmygrafana.md

 This would give you 3 benefit:
 1. Easier to interpret dashboard with less clutter of information.
-2. Saves get to you some bucks
+2. Saves your company some bucks
-3. But most importantly, you know what metrics you are sending and how valuable it is.
+3. But most importantly, you know what metrics you are being sent and how valuable they are to you.

 ## Selective monitoring in Prometheus using DROP and KEEP actions